MCervone14/Our-Planet-Earth/posts/Only you can prevent wildfires.md

 ---
-title: "Only you can prevent wildfires"
+title: "Only You Can Prevent Wildfires"
 date: "2022-12-16"
 excerpt: "Did you know that nearly 85% of wildfires in the United States are caused by humans (2000-2017 data based on Wildland Fire Management Information, and U.S. Forest Service Research Data Archive), while others by